Viktor151274/viktorQAmanager/README.md

 # Project Title

 This is a project that demonstrates the basic principles of test automation.
-The project implements automated tests of API and various sites, such as GitHub, NovaPoshta.
+The project implements automated tests of API and various sites, such as GitHub and NovaPoshta.
 It contains examples of Python tests using `pytest` and `selenium`

 ## Requirements